arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/features.md

 <FeatureDescription>
 The Arduino Nano ESP32 features the NORA-W106, a module with a ESP32-S3 chip inside.
-This module supports both Wi-Fi and Bluetooth (5.0 and above), making it an ideal device for IoT development.
+This module supports both Wi-Fi® and Bluetooth® (5.0 and above), making it an ideal device for IoT development.
 The popular Nano form factor also makes it compatible with many hardware accessories.
 </FeatureDescription>

 <FeatureList>